-Universal Credit is a new type of payment made by the Department for Work and Pensions (DWP) to help with all of your living costs.
+Universal Credit is a payment made by the Department for Work and Pensions (DWP) to help with all of your living costs.
 It is paid monthly.

 Your housing costs, which used to be paid by us in Housing Benefit payments, will now be paid within the Universal Credit (UC) payment from the DWP.